bSlope8348/cs50_final_project/README.md

 In this folder is where the database "gameDB.db" and save file "quicksave.txt" will be stored.

 ## The Game
 The game starts with asking for the current player's name and then allows the player to figure out how to play on their own.
-Upon trial and error the player will find two playable characters, a coin, a movable box, and a grayed out exit.
+Upon trial and error, the player will find two playable characters, a coin, a movable box, and a grayed out exit.
 There are also walls and floors to the level.
 The latter of which has multiple options (one of which the player can fall through).

 Ultimately, the player will find out they need to collect the coin with one of the characters, and then that character will need to reach the exit to complete the level.
-There is also a timer in the level to let the player know how long it has take them.
+There is also a timer in the level to let the player know how long it has taken them.

 A pause menu is also implemented with multiple options: resume, save, load, top scores, restart, and exit.
 While paused, the game timer will also pause.
 The following is an explanation of each item:
 1. Resume: Resumes the game from the current state.